odkr/lpassh-add/MANUAL.rst

 **dash** v0.5.10.2, **mksh** R57, **oksh** v5.2.14, **yash** v2.49, and
 **zsh** v5.7.1 should all be fine.

-You should read **lpassh-add** and assess the security risks yourself.
+You may want to read **lpassh-add** and assess the security risks yourself.

 You may also want to trace what system calls your shell makes when it runs **lpassh-add**, particularly if the shell you're running it with isn't reasonably modern or mainstream.

 The threat models of **ssh-add** and **lpass** apply.